What is an Ideal Diode?

 These, again, are ideal circumstances.
 Diodes actually do not act like this.

-The I-V characteristics curve of a conventional diode would look like this:
+The I-V characteristics curve of a conventional diode would look like the following below.

 Conventional Diode Characteristics Curve